top of page

 FEES FOR ASSESSMENTS

-• The initial intake consultation for an assessment is $250 which includes a 60 minute consultation plus up to 15 minutes of previous report reading/liaison with informants/initial information gathering.
-Following consults/services are billed at $200 per hour (under the APS recommended fee of $300 per hour).
+• The initial intake consultation for an assessment is $250 which includes a 60 minute consultation plus up to 15 minutes of previous report reading/admin time.
+Following consults/services are billed at $220 per hour (note* this is under the APS recommended fee of $311 per hour).

-• A standard cognitive assessment assessment (including IQ, executive function, attention, memory, new learning), report and feedback is typically 10 hours of service.
-SLD assessment adds on an additional 1 hour of academic functioning assessment.
-Together with the initial appointment, the total investment is approximately between $2250-$2450.
+• A standard cognitive assessment assessment (including IQ, executive function, attention, memory, new learning), comprehensive report and feedback is typically 9-10 hours of service.
+Together with the initial appointment, the total investment is approximately between $2230-$2450.

-• An autism assessment which includes structured interview with parent, child interview/play-based/behaviour assessment, IQ assessment, information gathering, report and feedback is typically 10-11 hours.
+• An autism assessment which includes structured interview with parent, child interview/play-based/behaviour assessment, IQ assessment, information gathering, comprehensive report and feedback is typically 10-11 hours (total investment $2450-$2670).

-• An autism plus comprehensive cognitive/academic assessment (recommended if ADHD or learning disorders are also suspected) is typically around 13-14 hours in total.
+• An autism plus comprehensive cognitive/academic assessment (recommended if ADHD or learning disorders are also suspected) is typically 13-14 hours in total (total investment ~$3110).

 • A $400 deposit is required for all self-paid assessments to secure your assessment booking appointments and deducted from your final invoice.
 In the case of late-cancellation/no-shows this deposit will be used as a cancellation fee.

-• Please inform us if a third party payer is paying for the assessment at booking and provide written approval or complete our third party service agreement form.
+• Please inform us if a third party payer is paying for the assessment at booking as they will need to provide written approval and sign off the third party service agreement form.

 • Please note that credit card payments will incur a processing fee of 1.9%.
 To avoid this fee you can pay via bank transfer.